zynga/gravity/README.md

 		]
 	}

-If the license file looks like this:
+If the LICENSE file looks like this:

 	My Product
 	Copyright © 2012 Zynga Inc.